kosmossen/godot_audio_library_manager/docs/2_json_data.md

 The keys inside `data` are the libraries themselves, created in the interface by the user such as `Music` or `SFX`.

-Inside these library keys are four keys: `config`, `files`, `fresh` and `id`. `config` contains configuration data for the library while `files` contains the discovered sound files in the library path + their individual configuration options, each key being the name of the sound file minus its extension.
+Inside these library keys are four keys: `config`, `files`, `aliases`, `fresh` and `id`. `config` contains configuration data for the library while `files` contains the discovered sound files in the library path + their individual configuration options, each key being the name of the sound file minus its extension.
 `fresh` signifies whether the library has been initialized or not (not initialized = true) and `id` is the identifier of the library (should be same as the library's key).
+The `aliases` key contains the alias data for this library.

 Under each sound file key is another two keys: `metadata` and `settings`. `metadata` contains information about the file, such as filename, filetype and file path. `settings` contains the configuration settings set in the interface by the user for this individual sound.